luchi007/RNN_Text_Classify/README.md

 Python 2.7

-Tensorflow ： 0.11(tensorflow with version 1.0 is not supported here, you can transform the code into tensorflow1.0 using the scripts that  provided by tensorflow offical website,or you can find some solutions in #issue3)
+Tensorflow ： 0.11(tensorflow with version 1.0 is not supported here, you can transform the code into tensorflow1.0 using the scripts   provided by tensorflow offical website,or you can find some solutions in #issue3)

 Numpy